 When it comes to social selling, there aren’t many “catch-all” metrics that will give you a complete top-down view of your overall success, except maybe for...
 LinkedIn’s Social Selling Index (SSI).
 Currently, this metric is by far the quickest way to get a bird’s eye view of your social selling efforts.

 LinkedIn’s SSI metric evaluates your efforts on LinkedIn only.
-So it won’t help you evaluate how you are doing on Twitter, Facebook, or other platforms.
+It won’t help you assess how you are doing on Twitter, Facebook, or other platforms.
 That said, if you crack the code on LinkedIn and you see your SSI go up, it’s unlikely that you’ll be unable to succeed on other platforms.
-The SSI looks at four key areas of any social selling campaign:
+The SSI looks at four critical areas of any social selling campaign:

 - Establishing your personal brand on the platform.